bheap/silk-site-prototypes/README.md

 ### with silk

 * 'silk clone some-site'
-* modify the dna.xml file to suit
+* modify the dna.conf file to suit
 * modify the rest of the content to suit
 * silk site-install